Tesla Model S side panels, strong but light. Source: Flickr

 Tesla may be at the top of the world now, but it may soon face a shortage of batteries that will put the company’s expansion on hold.

-Particularly, Tesla or its suppliers may not be getting enough lithium soon, the main component used in an electric battery, to power millions of electric vehicles sold every year.
+Tesla or its suppliers may not be getting enough lithium, the main component used in an electric battery, to power millions of electric vehicles sold yearly, soon.

 While there is enough lithium in the world to power the electric vehicle revolution, there is only a small quantity that is economically viable to mine as reserves, according to this analysis from Substack.

-The worrying part is that the supply of the world’s lithium in 2021 was only enough to produce 11 million EVs and 14 million EVs in 2023.
+The worrying part is that the supply of the world’s lithium could face a shortage by 2025.

-While the production of lithium will increase over time when new technology is available, it still takes roughly a decade to put a new mine ready for production, according to World Economic Forum again.
+While the production of lithium will increase over time when new technology is available, it still takes roughly a decade to put a new mine ready for production, according to World Economic Forum.

 Besides, the IEA predicted that the world could face lithium shortages as soon as 2025.

-Therefore, there is simply not enough lithium on the face of the planet to power all the EVs as of now.
+Therefore, there is not enough lithium on the face of the planet to power all the EVs.

-If this is the case in the foreseeable future, Tesla’s growth in the EV space may face a bottleneck and may have to switch to a new energy source, ie. hydrogen, to power its vehicles.
+If this is the case in the foreseeable future, Tesla’s growth in the EV space may face a bottleneck.
+It may have to switch to a new energy source, i.e., hydrogen, to power its vehicles or design a battery that uses other materials instead of lithium.

-This scenario can definitely derail Tesla’s plan of distributing a cash dividend to shareholders because margins may shrink and profitability could go down.
+This scenario can derail Tesla’s plan of distributing a cash dividend to shareholders because margins and profitability may shrink.

 The Rise Of Hydrogen Power